What do I need to know before retiring in La Paz?

 When we asked people what advice they would give someone preparing to move to La Paz, they said...

 "Before retiring in La Paz, expats should know that the cost of living is generally lower than in the U.S. or Canada, but it can vary depending on lifestyle choices.
 It's important to understand that while many locals speak English, learning Spanish can greatly enhance your experience and make daily life easier.
 Healthcare in Mexico is generally good and less expensive than in the U.S., but it's recommended to have a health insurance plan that covers you internationally.
 La Paz has a warm climate year-round, with temperatures rarely dropping below 60 degrees Fahrenheit, so it's important to be prepared for this if you're used to a cooler climate.
 The city is generally safe, but like anywhere, it's important to take precautions, especially when it comes to protecting your personal belongings.
 Expats should also be aware that the pace of life in La Paz is slower than in many North American cities, which can be a big adjustment.
 It's also important to understand the visa requirements for living in Mexico long-term.
 A temporary resident visa is typically valid for one year and can be renewed for three more years, after which you can apply for permanent residency.
-Finally, it's recommended to spend some time in La Paz before deciding to retire there, to ensure it's a good fit for your lifestyle and preferences," mentioned another expat when asked about moving to La Paz, Mexico.
+Finally, it's recommended to spend some time in La Paz before deciding to retire there, to ensure it's a good fit for your lifestyle and preferences," remarked another expat who made the move to La Paz, Mexico.

 Other Questions: